apioo/psx-model/README.md

 ## About

-This library contains simple POPOs which model common data formats.
-At the moment we support the following data formats:
+Library which contains generated models based on a [TypeSchema](https://typeschema.org/) definition.
+All specifications are available at the `spec/` folder.
+You can also generate all models by using the command `php gen.php`.
+We support the following data formats:

 * ActivityStream
 * Atom
+* OpenAPI
 * Rss
-* Swagger
-* OpenAPI

-If possible we have generated the classes from the official JsonSchema.
-These classes can be used standalone or in combination with the `psx/data` and `psx/schema` package to consume or produce the format.
+All generated code is automatically Psalm level 1 compatible.
+These classes can be used standalone or in combination with the `psx/data` and `psx/schema` package to consume or produce the data format.